nasa/OnAIR/README.md

 `--branch` - includes code branching information in the coverage report

-`--source=src` - tells coverage where the code under test exists for reporting line hits
+`--source=src,data_handling` - tells coverage where the code under test exists for reporting line hits

 `-m pytest` - tells coverage what test runner (framework) to wrap